exercism/automated-analysis/docs/analyzers/getting-started.md

 If we agree to start that analyzer, your first steps will then be:

-4. Create a boilerplate codebase that conforms to [The Interface](./interface.md).
+4. Create a boilerplate codebase that conforms to [The Analyzer Interface](./interface.md).
 5. Open an issue in this repository requesting a `two-fer` dataset to work from.
 6. Create an analyzer for the `two-fer` exercises that approves the optimal solution(s).
 7. Create an issue in **this** repository with details regarding how your code needs to be deployed.